 - English Language preparation (international students only): International students are strongly encouraged to attend the six-week summer intensive English language program before enrolling in MS courses.
 For more information, please visit the Intensive English Language Institute (ELI).

 You must have a master's degree in LIS or in a related field.
 You will also be asked to come for an admission interview to review your program objectives.
 Current MS students need not supply transcripts or letters of reference.

-The link to apply online can be found on this page.
+You can find the link to apply online on this page.

 Please visit the advanced certificate page for more information.

 Admissions Requirements for Non-Matriculated Students